manuel-dileo/unimi-indaco-quickstart/README.md

 ## Setup a conda environment with PyTorch

-1. Let's define where the pkgs should be written (projectname is the name of your project
+1. Let's define where the pkgs should be written
 ```
 mkdir -p /gpfs/home/projects/${projectname}/folder/pkg
 ```